destiny-evidence/data-extraction-evaluation-toolkit/docs/concepts/evaluation.md

   numeric error.
 These complement exact-match accuracy; they do not replace it.
-  Missing or invalid LLM predictions (e.g. failed document extraction or duplicate annotations → `None`) cause the metric to fail for that attribute, same as binary metrics — the CSV `value` is left empty rather than scoring only the successful subset.
+  Missing or invalid LLM predictions (e.g. failed document extraction or duplicate annotations → `None`) cause the metric to fail for that attribute, as with binary metrics — the CSV `value` is left empty rather than scoring only the successful subset.
 MAPE is undefined when a gold value is zero (sklearn behaviour); that also leaves `value` empty.